-Texas A&M International University will provide equal opportunity for educational programs or activities, employment and admissions to all persons regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity and will strive to achieve full and equal employment opportunity throughout the University.
-No individual will, on the basis of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any University program, activity, employment or admission.
+Texas A&M International University will provide equal opportunity for educational programs/activities, admissions, and employment to all persons regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation, or gender identity and will strive to achieve full and equal employment opportunity throughout the University.
+No individual will, on the basis of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation, or gender identity be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any University program/activity, admissions, or employment.

-If you feel that you have been subjected to illegal discrimination, sexual harassment and/or related retaliation, please contact the Director of Equal Opportunity and Diversity, Lorissa M. Cortez, Killam Library Building, Room 159B, 5201 University Blvd, Laredo, TX 78045, (956)326-2857, lorissam.cortez @tamiu.edu. http://www.tamiu.edu/compliance/titleixcompliance.shtml.
+If you feel that you have been subjected to discrimination, sexual harassment and/or related retaliation, please contact the Director of Equal Opportunity and Diversity, Lorissa M. Cortez, Killam Library Building, Room 159B, 5201 University Blvd, Laredo, TX 78041, (956)326-2857, firstname.lastname@example.org.
+Please visit https://www.tamiu.edu/compliance/Title IX.shtml for more information.

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the State of Texas require institutions to demonstrate the outcomes and effectiveness of their programs and services.
 Information necessary to determine institutional effectiveness may take the form of surveys, focus groups or evaluations.
 Students are expected to participate in the collection of this information.

 The Sue and Radcliffe Killam Library